4.8 1700+ Google Reviews

 Knob and Tube Wiring

 Knob and tube wiring is a wiring system that is found in older homes (built in the late 1800s to about 1940).
 It consisted of two wires.
 There was one hot wire and one neutral wire.
-The wires were insulated with varying types of thermal insulation, such as rubber insulation or asbestos-treated cotton insulation.
+Wiring manufacturers insulated it with varying types of thermal insulation, such as rubber insulation or asbestos-treated cotton insulation.
 Homes with knob and tube wiring may have asbestos.

+diagram explains knob and tube wiring

 Vermiculite Loose-Fill Insulation